 Start at the top and work down, this means beginning with the ceiling.
 Paint away from the light source so you are not painting in shadow.
 Next paint the walls, then the doors and windows, followed by the skirting and the trim.
 Weatherboards are painted in two stages.
 Paint the underside of the board first then paint the face.
 Paint several boards at a time then move your ladder over and continue along the rest of the wall.

 Before applying paint; make sure you stir it well according to the instructions on the can.
-Always 'box' your paint; i.e. if you are using more than one can, tip the contents of each into a larger container, like a large plastic bucket, and stir thoroughly.
+Always 'box' your paint; i.e. if you are using more than one can, tip the contents of each into a larger container, such as a large plastic bucket, and stir thoroughly.
 You can then pour it directly into your painting pot, or refill the original tins for future use.

-When you purchase a Dulux quality product, you are also purchasing our excellent after sales service.
+When you purchase a Dulux quality product, you are also purchasing our excellent after-sales service.

 At Dulux, we offer guarantees on many of our products where they are used in accordance with the instructions.
 If you are in any doubt about those instructions, please contact us for more information before starting to paint.